 As a result of this concern for interaction and collaboration, a strong current in the literature is based on constructivist approaches to learning, especially how to develop learning communities online.
 A constructivist approach is learner centered, with learners playing an active role in interpreting, processing, and creating knowledge.
+In

-In graduate teacher education, participation in discussion fora has been positively correlated to better overall performance (Kirtman, 2009).
+Discussion fora have been the most researched of the potential interactive online tools, largely because they have been commonly used in blended courses, and because there is a permanent record for study. graduate teacher education, participation in discussion fora has been positively correlated to better overall performance (Kirtman, 2009).
 In asynchronous discussion, students take control of their own learning by preparing their responses in advance and reflecting on the task or issues raised (Beeghly, 2005; Prescott, 2010).
 In fact, many have attributed the focus on more learner-centered teaching to the attributes of online technology (Bauer-Ramazani, 2006).
 Others have indicated that the technology itself does not support professional development; only its use to develop communities of practice promotes professional growth (Vrasidas & Zembylas, 2004).
 For Legg and Knox (2012), this latter development is the responsibility of OLTE, to ensure ample opportunities for interaction through structured, scaffolded pedagogical tasks, including asynchronous discussions (Shin & Bickel, 2012).